“Oh No! What’s my login and password?”

 - Go to the Keeper website

-- Login / Web Vault (Note: logging in to Admin Console if for a business account)
+- Login / Web Vault (Note: logging in to Admin Console if a business account)

 - It will now try to upsell us again: